kayejlli/RKAdaptiveMethods/README.md

 # Availble methods
 The available methods are:
 {'rk54Sharp', 'rk54Dormand', 'rk65Dormand', 'rk87Dormand', 'rk87EnrightVerner', 'rk108Feagin', 'rk109Legendre', 'rk1210Feagin', 'rk1211Peter', 'rk1412Long', 'rk1412Feagin'}
+All of these methods are explicite RK methods.
 You have two choices: f2py (which serves as the interface between python and fortran) or a pure fortran code.

 ## Download